 Below is an alphabetical listing of several different device manufacturers, IDTFs, and patient services that you can explore for more information and guidance:

 PTINR.com is a service of Alere, the manufacturer of a line of diagnostic devices, including INR home monitoring devices.
 Alere recently issued a voluntary recall of its INRatio® 2 home-testing device, but its PTINR.com site, which provides patient support for INR self-testing, remains available for use with other INR self-testing devices.
 To learn more about this option, review their frequently asked questions here.

 CoaguChek® and CoaguChek® Patient Services is a service of Roche Diagnostics.
 Roche Diagnostics manufactures and sells a broad spectrum of diagnostic equipment and supplies, including the CoaguChek® XS device for INR self-testing.
 To learn more about this company’s INR self-testing devices and patient home-testing services, you can begin by reading the information that appears on their CoaguChek® Patient Services website here.

 mdINR is a Lincare company, and an IDTF that provides equipment and services for clinicians and patients who perform INR POC or at-home testing.
 You can learn more about their services by reviewing the frequently asked questions posted to their website here.

-RCS (Rapid Cardiac Services)
+RCS (Remote Cardiac Services)

 RCS is an IDTF that supports the INR self-testing needs of clinicians and patients.
 You can learn more about INR self-testing through this service by reading the frequently asked questions that appear on their website here.